 - 1 teaspoon fennel seeds

-- Finally, pour some ghee and serve warm with steamed rice or roti.
+- Finally, pour some ghee and mix it around.